sgagocvtc/Calculus/README.md

 ## What's On the Exam?
 Nothing should come as a suprise, and there will be no "trick" questions.
 The exam will be divided into sections that include
 * General questions (Is Java the same as JavaScript?
-Software development methdologies, revision control, interpreters vs. compilers, etc.)
+Software development methdologies, interpreters vs. compilers, etc.)
 * Comments
 * Variables, variable scope (local and global), 5 basic data types
 * Operators, operator type (unary, binary, or ternary)